KamranAzeem/kubernetes-katas/07-environment-variables-secrets-configmaps.md

 ```
-kubectl create -f nginx-ssl.yaml
+kubectl create -f support-files/nginx-ssl.yaml
 ```

 You should be able to see nginx running.
-Expose it as a service and curl it from your computer.
-You can also curl it through the multitool pod from within the cluster.
+Expose it as a service and `curl` it from your computer.
+You can also `curl` it through the multitool pod from within the cluster without exposing it as a service.